openfaas/openfaas.github.io/_posts/2021-05-12-r-templates.md

 ## Introduction

 > Intro by [Alex Ellis](https://twitter.com/alexellisuk): "This is a guest post by Peter Solymos.
 Peter reached out to me after becoming an OpenFaaS Sponsor.
 He wanted to help other data-scientists like himself understand the value of combining R with functions in the cloud.
-Hope you enjoy the post and feel free to reach out to us via [OpenFaaS Slack](https://slack.openfaas.io/) with comments, questions and suggestions."
+Hope you enjoy the post and feel free to reach out to us via [Twitter](https://twitter.com/openfaas)

 In this post I will introduce you to the [R](https://www.r-project.org/) templates for OpenFaaS, then I will build a function that pulls data from a COVID-19 API, fits a time series model to the data, and makes a forecast for the future case counts.